 - Pearce JA and Robinson RB,I.N.
 (2000).
 Strategic Management .(5th Edn.)
 McGraw Hill:New Delhi.. - Wheelen Thomas L, David Hunger J, KrishRangaraja.,,I.N.
 (2006).
-Concepts in Strategic Management and Business Policy.(3 Edn.)
-New Delhi :Pearson Education. - Vipin Gupta, Kamala Gollakota and R. Srinivasan, I.N.
+Concepts - in Strategic Management and Business Policy.(3 Edn.)
+New Delhi :Pearson Education.. - Vipin Gupta, Kamala Gollakota and R. Srinivasan, I.N.
 (2005).
 Business Policy and Strategic Management.
 (10 Edn.)
-New Delhi: Prentice-Hall of India. - 4 Charles W. L. Hill and Gareth R. Jones.,-.
+New Delhi:Prentice-Hall of India. - Charles W. L. Hill and Gareth R. Jones.,-.
 (2012).
 Strategic Management .(1 Edn.)
 New delhi:Cengage Learning.

-Course Code Course Name Category L T P Credit 195CM2A2DB CORE :FINANCIAL MARKETS AND CORE 5 1 4 INSTITUTIONS 1
+Course Code Course Name Category L Т P Credit 205CM2A2DB FINANCIAL MARKETS AND INSTITUTIONS DSE 5 1 • 4

-- To know the various instruments dealt in Capital Market and Money Market. - To learn about the various Clearing and Settlement Procedures of financial instruments in financial markets
+- To know the various instruments dealt in Capital Market and Money Market. - To learn about the various Clearing and Settlement Procedures of financial instruments in financial markets - To learn about the various Institutions available for providing fund

 CO Number CO Statement Knowledge Level CO1 Illustrate the basic functions and structures of the major financial markets and financial institutions.
-K2 CO2 Relate the mechanisms of capital markets from the perspective of an individual investor and a financial institution К3 CO3 Categorizing the impact and role of Credit rating in the corporate world К3 CO4 Interpret students with theoretical and institutional analysis of the operations of stock-markets and banks.
-K4 CO5 Interpret students with theoretical and institutional K5
+K2 CO2 Relate the mechanisms of capital markets from the perspective of an individual investor and a financial institution К3 CO3 Categorizing the impact and role of Credit rating in the corporate world К3 CO4 Interpret students with theoretical and institutional analysis of the operations of stock-markets and banks K4 CO5 Interpret students with theoretical and institutional K5